New Altona Area EDO Eager To Get Started

 Harris' impending move out of the Chamber office will create a vacancy in the organization.

-She says the job has already been posted, with some resumes are already trickling in.
-The deadline to submit applications for the job of Chamber Manager will close on Wednesday, September 5.
+She says the manager position has already been posted, and some resumes have already started to come in.
+The deadline to submit applications for the job will close on Wednesday, September 5.

-Harris will provide the Chamber with ongoing support to help train, mentor and ensure the organization's mandate continues until the new general manager is ready.
+Harris will provide the Chamber with ongoing support to help train, mentor and ensure the organization's mandate continues until the new manager is ready.